2023 Hell For Sure & Mt. Goddard Cheat Sheet

 Gear and Pack Check

 Below is a link to our official Gear Checklist.
 Please start thinking about gathering your gear and getting prepared.
 Watch our gear checklist video for tips on selecting and preparing your gear.
 Remember, keep it simple!
 Every ounce counts.
 Packs should weigh between 15-20 lbs. when loaded with personal gear.
-You should have capacity to accommodate about 8-12 lbs. of food and miscellaneous group gear, including a bear cannister.
+You should have the capacity to accommodate about 8-12 lbs. of food and miscellaneous group gear, including a bear canister.

 Gear we provide: Any major gear requested (backpack, tent, sleeping bag etc.) will be waiting for you at the cabin.

-Pack-checks: If you have additional questions or are conflicted on what to bring, please contact us to schedule a 15-minute one-on-one Zoom call to ask last-minute questions before your trek, or join one of our upcoming gear classes and events.
+Pack-checks: If you have additional questions or are conflicted about what to bring, please contact us to schedule a 15-minute one-on-one Zoom call to ask last-minute questions before your trek, or join one of our upcoming gear classes and events.
 We will do a final pack-check for everyone to help lighten the load at the cabin on the day of arrival.

 First, we strongly encourage you to pre-treat one set of clothing (hat, shirt, pants, socks) with permethrin before departure.
 You can order permethrin from your local REI or most major outdoor retailers.
 Watch this video for information about permethrin and how to apply it (there is no need to treat your tent or sleep system).

 Second, while there are several alternative bug repellents on the market, we find products using deet to be the most effective for High Sierra mosquitoes.
 If not your first choice for insect repellent, consider bringing a few ounces for backup.

 Third, if you haven’t yet purchased and broken in your hiking shoes, please do so soon.
-We suggest bringing shoes or boots that you can be comfortable hiking in wet.
+We suggest bringing shoes or boots in which you can be comfortable hiking while wet.
 Consider footwear with lots of mesh for breathing and for water to escape.
 For more footwear tips, read our blog post Don’t Get The Blues Hiking In Wet Shoes.
 Traditional boots are great as well!
 The most important thing is to bring footwear that is comfortable.

 On the Trail